justchokingaround/lobster/README.md

 inputs.lobster.url = "github:justchokingaround/lobster";
 ```

-Add this in you configuration.nix
+Add this to you configuration.nix

 ``` nix
 environment.systemPackages = [